 If it is a white wine, you want it to look clear and bright.
 Then you need to analyze, is it a golden color or a pale lemony green?
 This can indicate the grape type, and it is also worth keeping in mind that white wines will also generally deepen in color with age.

 Red wines promise just as much variety, with much lighter wines such as pinot noir and rich reds like a big, bold shiraz.
-In general, if it has a violet hue, it is a younger wine, while a rustier, orangey color means it is older.
+If it has a violet hue, it is a younger wine, while a rustier, orangey color means it is older.

-For rosé, the lighter, more delicate pinks reflect a more delicate flavor, while in sparkling wine, you want to have a look at the bubbles – smaller ones are a sign of good quality.
+For rosé, the lighter, more delicate pinks reflect a more delicate flavor, while in sparkling wine, you want to look at the bubbles – smaller ones are a sign of good quality.

 Check out those legs!
 Actually, please don’t.
 The correct term is “tears.”
 Instead, tip the glass to the side, then see how the droplets roll down the surface; a higher density of droplets means the wine has a higher level of alcohol, while slower-moving droplets generally indicate a higher sugar level.